docker/compose/docs/yml.md

 ### environment

 Add environment variables.
+You can use either an array or a dictionary.

-Environment variables with only a key are resolved to values on the host machine, which can be helpful for secret or host-specific values.
+Environment variables with only a key are resolved to their values on the machine Fig is running on, which can be helpful for secret or host-specific values.

 ```
 environment:
   RACK_ENV: development
   SESSION_SECRET:

+environment:
+  - RACK_ENV=development
+  - SESSION_SECRET
 ```

 ### net